Dking08/faasock-gdgkiit/README.md

 > Restriced to KIIT Domain
 ---

-Built with ❤️  by Dastageer using Apache OpenWhisk, Kubernetes, and WebSockets for GDGKIIT cloud
+Built with ❤️  by Dastageer using Apache OpenWhisk, Kubernetes, and WebSockets for GFG KIIT cloud